Automattic/wp-calypso/client/components/domains/README.md

 domain-skip-suggestion
 ---------------------
 Shows a Skip option if a user wants to continue without selecting a domain.
-Presently, this is used in the 'site-launch' flow.
+Presently, this is used in the 'launch-site' flow.

 domain-suggestion
 -----------------